kitex-contrib/registry-polaris/README.md

 # registry-polaris (*This is a community driven project*)

-Some application runtime use [polaris](https://github.com/polarismesh/polaris) for service discovery.Polaris is a cloud-native service discovery and governance center.
+Some application runtime use [polaris](https://github.com/polarismesh/polaris) for service discovery.
+Polaris is a cloud-native service discovery and governance center.
 It can be used to solve the problem of service connection, fault tolerance, traffic control and secure in distributed and microservice architecture.

 ## How to install registry-polaris?